• Skip to primary navigation

 Smoky Ham and White Bean Soup

-Tender white beans, savory ham, and a touch of smokiness make this soup a rich and satisfying meal.
+Tender white beans, savory ham, and a touch of smokiness make this soup a rich and satisfying meal, a rustic New England-style comfort dish.

-The beans absorb the deep flavors of the broth, while the ham adds a meaty depth that keeps every spoonful hearty and comforting.
+The beans absorb the deep flavors of the broth (traditionally navy or cannellini beans), while the ham adds a meaty depth that keeps every spoonful filling and comforting.

 This soup is simple to prepare and works just as well for a cozy weeknight dinner as it does for meal prep.
 The longer it sits, the better it tastes, making leftovers even more delicious the next day.